-UOIT respects your privacy.
-Personal information that you provide to UOIT is collected under the authority of the University of Ontario Institute of Technology Act (2002) (the UOIT Act).
-Personal information provided to UOIT and any other information placed into the student record will be collected, protected, used, disclosed and retained in compliance with Ontario’s Freedom of Information and Protection of Privacy Act (R.S.O.
+Ontario Tech University respects your privacy.
+Personal information that you provide to the university is collected under the authority of the University of Ontario Institute of Technology Act (2002).
+Personal information provided to the university and any other information placed into the student record will be collected, protected, used, disclosed and retained in compliance with Ontario’s Freedom of Information and Protection of Privacy Act (R.S.O.
 1990, c.
-F.31).
+F.31) (“FIPPA”).

-Personal information is collected by the university for the purpose of administering admission, registration, academic programs, university-related student activities (including, without limitation, athletic, academic support, recreational, residence, library and alumni programs), activities of student societies, financial assistance and awards, academic accommodations, graduation and university advancement, as well as for statistical, research and program improvement purposes.
-Such information may also be shared with other educational institutions and partners involved in the delivery and accreditation of programs offered at, with, or through UOIT, including but not limited to joint degrees, programs, practicums, exchanges, placements, co-op positions, and other learning opportunities.
+Personal information is collected by the university for the purpose of administering admission, registration, academic programs, university-related student activities (including, without limitation, athletic, academic support, recreational, residence, library and alumni programs), activities of student organizations, financial assistance and awards, academic accommodations, graduation, academic and non-academic investigations, hearings and appeals, and university advancement, as well as for statistical, research, and program improvement purposes.
+Such information may also be shared with other educational institutions and partners involved in the delivery and accreditation of programs offered at, with, or through the university, including but not limited to joint degrees, programs, practicums, exchanges, placements, co-op positions, and other learning opportunities.
 The university may also disclose personal information regarding registration, academic progress and graduation to professional bodies for the purpose of confirming eligibility for professional designations and/or licenses.

-The university is required to disclose personal information such as Ontario Education Numbers, student characteristics and educational outcomes to the Minister of Advanced Education and Skills Development under s.
+The university is required to disclose personal information such as Ontario Education Numbers, student characteristics and educational outcomes to the Minister of Training, Colleges and Universities under s.
 15 of the Ministry of Training, Colleges and Universities Act, F.S.O.
 1990, Chapter M.19, as amended.
 The Ministry collects this data for purposes such as planning, allocating and administering public funding to colleges, universities and other post-secondary educational and training institutions and to conduct research and analysis, including longitudinal studies, and statistical activities conducted by or on behalf of the ministry for purposes that are related to post-secondary education and training.
-Further information on how the Minister of Advanced Education and Skills Development uses this personal information is available on the Ministry’s website.
+Further information on how the Minister of Training, Colleges and Universities uses this personal information is available on the Ministry’s website.

-Further information on the collection and use of student-level, enrolment-related data can be obtained from the Ministry of Advanced Education and Skills Development website or by writing to the Director, Post-secondary Finance Branch, Post-secondary Education Division, 7th Floor, Mowat Block, 900 Bay Street, Toronto, Ontario M7A 1L2.
+Further information on the collection and use of student-level, enrolment-related data can be obtained from the Ministry of Training, Colleges and Universities website or by writing to the Director, Post-secondary Finance Branch, Post-secondary Education Division, 7th Floor, Mowat Block, 900 Bay Street, Toronto, Ontario M7A 1L2.

-Disclosure of personal information to the Student Association
+Disclosure of personal information to the Ontario Tech Student Union

-In addition to collecting personal information for its own purposes, the university collects specific and limited personal information on behalf of the Student Association (SA).
-The SA uses this information for the purpose of membership administration, elections, annual general meetings and its health plans.
-The university discloses personal information to the SA only for those purposes.
-Please direct any inquiries to the SA at 905.721.1609 or firstname.lastname@example.org.
+In addition to collecting personal information for its own purposes, the university collects specific and limited personal information on behalf of the Ontario Tech Student Union (OTSU).
+The OTSU uses this information for the purpose of membership administration, elections, annual general meetings and its health plans.
+The university discloses personal information to the OTSU only for those purposes.
+Please direct any inquiries to the OTSU at 905.721.1609 or firstname.lastname@example.org.